top of page

 The Ayahuasca at Parign Hak is brewed exclusively with the sustainably cultivated yellow Ayahuasca Vine (Banisteriopsis Caapi) and sustainably cultivated Chacruna leaves (Psychotria Viridis).
 There are no other admixtures in our Ayahuasca brew.

 Ceremonial work at Parign Hak follows the Shipibo tradition but unfolds within the cultural context of the Harakbut people, and the unique natural environment of the Amazonian mountain rainforest between the Manu Biosphere Reserve and the Amarakaeri Communal Reserve.
-Cleansing and healing work in ceremony brought about by Ayahuasca will go hand-in-hand with traditional icaros (shamanic chants) that are sung both for the group as a whole and for individual participants, upon request.
-Tobacco smoke (mapacho) and agua de florida are used as well in ceremony for various purposes.
+Cleansing and healing work in ceremony brought about by Ayahuasca will go hand-in-hand with traditional icaros (shamanic chants) that are sung both for the group as a whole and for individual participants.
+Tobacco smoke (mapacho cigarettes and pipes) and agua de florida (perfume) are used as well in ceremony for various purposes.

-Please note that our approach to the work both inside and outside ceremony is strictly therapeutic.
-Because our ceremonial work began initially with Shintuya community members and Harakbut leaders, and because Parign Hak is a native initiative, we will always admit local community people into our ceremonies, whenever the need or desire to participate is expressed.
+Please note that our approach to the work both inside and outside of ceremony is strictly therapeutic.
+Because our ceremonial work began initially with Shintuya community members and Harakbut leaders, and because Parign Hak is an indigenous initiative, we will always admit local community people into our ceremonies, whenever the need or desire to participate is expressed.

 THE JOURNEY TO PARIGN HAK